Luismi (footballer, born 1992)

-Luis Miguel Sánchez Benítez (born 5 May 1992), known as Luismi, is a Spanish professional footballer who plays for Real Oviedo as a defensive midfielder.
+Luis Miguel Sánchez Benítez (born 5 May 1992), known as Luismi, is a Spanish professional footballer who plays as a defensive midfielder for Málaga.

 Club career

 Sevilla

-Born in Puerto Serrano, Cádiz, Andalusia, Luismi graduated from Sevilla FC's youth setup, making his debut as a senior with the C side in Tercera División.
-In July 2012, he signed his first professional contract, also being promoted to the reserves in Segunda División B.
+Born in Puerto Serrano, Cádiz, Andalusia, Luismi graduated from Sevilla FC's youth setup, making his debut as a senior with the C side in the Tercera División.
+In July 2012, he signed his first professional contract, also being promoted to the reserves in the Segunda División B.

 On 11 November 2012, Luismi broke two bones in his skull in the dying minutes of a 1–0 home win over Real Jaén, only returning to action on 31 March of the following year, against the same club.
 On 1 February 2014, he was called up by manager Unai Emery for a La Liga match against Málaga CF as a replacement for Cardiff City-bound Cala, also being selected to the game against UD Almería on 8 March but remaining on the bench on both occasions.

 Luismi penned a new two-year deal with the Andalusians on 3 July 2014, being also an unused substitute in the 2014 UEFA Super Cup 2–0 loss to Real Madrid at Cardiff City Stadium on 12 August.
 He made his first-team – and top division – debut on 23 August, replacing Vicente Iborra in the 80th minute of a 1–1 home draw against Valencia CF.

 On 30 July 2015, Luismi agreed to an extension, being definitely promoted to the main squad and being assigned the number 16.
 The jersey, worn by Antonio Puerta when he died playing for Sevilla in 2007, was only to be given to products of the club's academy from that moment onwards; halfway through the campaign, however, he was stripped of the number when it was controversially handed to Argentine Federico Fazio.